MatsumotoTeruo/AI-Based-Resume-Screening/README.md

 Improved accuracy: The tool uses advanced algorithms to analyze resumes, reducing the likelihood of human bias and improving the accuracy of the shortlisting process.
 We have achieved 73 percent accuracy.

 # Usage
+Final_Project.ipynb: It is the jupyter notebook which we used to train the final model on all algorithms.
+It also contains the accuracies of each algorithm we have used.
+I used the DistilBert model from Hugging Face to train the data.